Frequently Asked Questions

 What do we look for in an agency?

 Experience!
 Not only search for an agency that has been around for a long time, but also look for an agency that has significant Home Care Industry experience amongst its current team.
 At Coastal Companion Care, we have over 80 years of Home Care Industry experience amongst our office team.
-Also, look for an agency that is licensed with the North Carolina Department of Health and Human Services and an agency that is bonded.
+Also, look for an agency that is licensed with the North Carolina Department of Health and Human Services and an agency that is insured.